 His second book, Doctored: The Disillusionment of an American Physician, released in August 2014, was a New York Times bestseller and was named a New York Post Best Book of 2014.
-It was praised as “highly engaging and disarmingly candid” by The Wall Street Journal, “beautifully written and unsparing” by The Boston Globe, and “extraordinary, brave and even shocking” by the Times.
+It was praised as “highly engaging and disarmingly candid” by The Wall Street Journal, “beautifully written and unsparing” by The Boston Globe, and “extraordinary, brave and even shocking” by The New York Times.

-Dr. Jauhar has appeared frequently on National Public Radio, CNN, and MSNBC to discuss issues related to medicine.
-His essays have also been published in The Wall Street Journal, Time, and Slate.
+A practicing cardiologist, Jauhar is currently a contributing opinion writer for The New York Times.
+He has appeared frequently on National Public Radio, CNN, and MSNBC to discuss issues related to medicine, and his essays have also been published in The Wall Street Journal, Time, and Slate.
+To learn more about him and his work, follow him on Twitter: @sjauhar.
 He is represented for all speaking engagements by the BrightSight Group.

 The first year of medical residency is legendarily brutal.
 While this advice won’t make you less exhausted, it may answer some of your questions.
 New responses will be continually updated, so send an email to firstname.lastname@example.org to ask any questions you may have regarding your first year.